Stephen-ODriscoll/PlutoUtils/docs/random.md

 Returns a reference to the underlying random engine for direct usage.

 #### seed()
-Takes a optional seed and uses it to seed the random engine.
+Takes an optional seed and uses it to seed the random engine.
 Defaults to **std::random_device**.

 #### operator()()
 Returns a **double** such that `0 <= X <= 1` using **std::uniform_real_distribution**.